 The fact that Clubhouse still needs to prove its monetization skills worries me.
 I have too many crappy business models so far.
 One-legged business models or advertising-only business models.

 WeChat is a powerhouse app with several business models.
-Worth looking at when creating the next-level business models for Clubhouse.
+It is worth considering when creating the next-level business models for Clubhouse.

 Post-pandemic, Clubhouse could continue to grow and finally start making money.